Our History

 In 1993, a fifth building project was completed, adding new offices, larger fellowship areas, an elevator, lounge, new vestry and sacristy, preschool room, choir room, Bible study classrooms, stage, maintenance room, and playground.

 Pastor Stein retired in September, 2004.
-Pastor Theodore Laesch accepted the call to become Chapel's new pastor and was installed on September 18, 2005.
-Pastor Mark Koschmann was ordained and installed as Assistant Pastor of Missions and Outreach in June, 2011.
-In 2015, Pastor Mark took a call to teach at Concordia University, St. Paul.
+Pastor Theodore Laesch accepted the call to become Chapel's new pastor and was installed on September 18, 2005 and currently serves as Senior Pastor.
+In July of 2021, Pastor Ellory Glenn was installed as a Specific Ministry Pastor for military veterans and minority outreach.

-Website SSSThroughout its history, Chapel has been a strong supporter of mission work.
-This has included missions overseas, throughout the U.S., and here in St. Louis with the support of Lutheran schools and social ministries to help those who need special assistance.
-In the late 1970’s and early 1980’s, the church sponsored a number of refugee families from overseas.
-The Friend of Moms ministry, which helps young mothers, began in the mid-1990’s.
-Today, the church continues to reach out to the community through ministries like Sidewalk Sunday SchoolSummer Day Camp, and GriefShare in addition to other mission emphases
+Throughout its history, Chapel has been a strong supporter of mission work.
+This has included missions overseas, throughout the U.S., and here in St. Louis, including Lutheran schools and social ministries to help those in need.
+Helping Hands Food Pantry and Friend of Moms (which helps young mothers) both began in the mid-1990’s.
+Today, the church continues to reach out to the community through these ministries and others such as GriefShare.
+Chapel also parters with Bethlehem Lutheran to offer childcare and an after-school program.

 God has blessed Chapel of the Cross with a unique role in North St. Louis County.
-The expansive church facility provides a great space for programs like our Summer Day Camp.
-The church family embraces young and old alike.
-The leadership seeks to guide the church where God directs, in service to its ever-changing community.
+The expansive church facility provides a great space for a varitey of programs.
+Our church family embraces young and old alike.